hua0-richard/ai-agent-ecomm/README.md

 - **Image search** — upload a screenshot or artwork to find visually similar games (CLIP)
 - **Voice input** — speak your query using Whisper transcription (local in dev, OpenAI API in prod)
 - **Chain-of-thought** — collapsible reasoning panel showing tool calls and agent steps in real time
-- **Game screenshots** — product cards show header image and screenshot thumbnails pulled from the Steam catalog
+- **Game screenshots** — product cards show header image and screenshot thumbnails from the Steam catalog

 ## Architecture